idanshahar/K8SCodeComponentsMeetup/README.md

 # Alternatively if you are having issues with the persistant volume class, you could still install jenkins from the chart provided in this repo:
 # helm install --name jenkins jenkins-0.13.2.tgz

-# the provide chart also Adds ACI plugin and Azure AD plugin (needs to be configured though)
+# the provided chart also Adds ACI plugin and Azure AD plugin (needs to be configured though)
 ```
 ### Get Jenkins admin password
 ```